71104/jquery-handlebars/README.md

 });
 ```

-As a shorthand you can register all the partials at inizialization time using the `partials` configuration setting:
+As a shorthand you can register all the partials at initialization time using the `partials` configuration setting:

 ```javascript
 $.handlebars({